dper/pumptweet/README.md

 If you aren't familiar with **pump.io** (<http://pump.io/>), take a look at <https://microca.st/>.
 Try it out and see what you think!
 This script is for people already using a pump.io service (like microca.st, but there are many others, and you can run your own).

-On pump.io, there are many different kinds of activities.
-Here, we only look for *notes*, which are like regular blog entries.
-We find a note, shorten it, make a URL to the original (very useful if it's a long note), and tweet it.
+There are many different kinds of activities.
+Here, we look for *notes*, which are like regular blog entries.
+We find a note, shorten it, make a URL to the original, and tweet it.
 In other words, we're cross-posting from pump.io to Twitter.

 When you compose a note, you choose the recipients.
 This script will cross-post your note if it's `To: Public` or `CC: Public`.
 Posts that aren't sent to `Public` are ignored.
-Other pump activities (such as comments, likes, dislikes) are excluded.
-It's not obvious how they would be of interest to a reader on Twitter.
+Other pump activities (comments, likes, etc.) are excluded.
+It's not obvious how they would be of interest on Twitter.

 This program is designed to be run as a cron job on a regular basis.